eipiguy/roleplay/plot/introductions.md

 ## Finally

 After some reflections on a discussion over session planning and design, I have made the following observations that I would like to discuss:

+## Prompts

+I appreciate your help!
+With all this in mind, could you please help me address the following in detail: